akashgite97/akashgite97/README.md

 Hi there, I'm Akash, a curious developer (frontend) and a passionate learner from 🇮🇳.
 I ❤️ learning new technologies and building unique & exciting projects.
-Well efficient in building interactive, feature rich, fully responsive, secure and scalable web apps in MERN stack.
+Well efficient in building interactive, feature rich, fully responsive, secure and scalable web apps.
 Let's build something exciting?!

 💻 My skills